 If loose skin, fine lines/wrinkles, or even cellulite are a concern of yours, there are advanced technology treatments available to rebuild collagen in the skin and increase its overall production.
 ThermiSmooth® is a wonderful treatment used to tighten lax skin not only on the face, but on the body as well!
 ThermiSmooth® is a non-invasive temperature controlled radiofrequency system that can help you achieve a more youthful appearance.
 ThermiSmooth® heats up the skin of the target area to comfortably tighten aging, sagging, or wrinkled skin by rebuilding collagen.
 A series of 4 treatments is recommended spaced out 1-3 weeks apart.
 After your initial 4 treatments, a maintenance treatment will typically be needed about 10-12 months later.
 ThermiSmooth® is a safe and comfortable treatment that requires NO downtime so patients can resume their regular daily activities!

-At Artisan 57, we offer complimentary consultations and would love to sit down with you and find a regimen that works for you and your lifestyle!
+At Artisan Skin and Laser Center, we offer complimentary consultations and would love to sit down with you and find a regimen that works for you and your lifestyle!
 If you are interested in learning more about skin laxity and the treatments that can be done, call the Artisans!